johnfedoruk/bangular/aio/content/guide/setup.md

 ### Next Step

-If you're new to Angular, we recommend you follow the [tutorial](tutorial "Tour of Heroes tutorial").
+If you're new to Bangular, we recommend you follow the [tutorial](tutorial "Tour of Heroes tutorial").

 </div>